Blosc/bloscpack/README.md

 ## ∴ Contact

-There is an official Blosc blosc mailing list at:
+There is an official Blosc mailing list at:

 http://groups.google.com/group/blosc